josiah199/josiah199.github.io/README.md

 ### Greg and Melissa Watson

-Greg and Melissa Watson was responsible for the content for the Home page.
+Greg and Melissa Watson were responsible for the content for the "Home page."

 ### Cassie Seten Watson